 - 66. States have well-established primary duties to prevent significant environmental harm, within or outside their territory, applying the precautionary, prevention, and polluter-pay principles.
-These principles were addressed by the Court in detail in its 2017 Advisory Opinion. - 67.
-To understand States' practical obligations regarding climate change in particular, an important part of international environmental law to which the IACtHR will need to have regard is the Paris Agreement, adopted in 2015 by the 196 Parties to the United Nations Framework Convention on Climate Change ("UNFCCC").94 Under the Paris Agreement, Parties agreed inter alia to: - (a) Strengthen the global response to climate change, by: - (i) Holding the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C, recognising this would significantly reduce the risks and impacts of climate change; and - (ii) Increasing the ability to adapt to the adverse impacts of climate change and foster climate resilience (Article 2).
+These principles were addressed by the Court in detail in the 2017 Advisory Opinion. - 67.
+To understand States' practical obligations regarding climate change in particular, an important part of international environmental law to which the IACtHR will need to have regard is the Paris Agreement, adopted in 2015 by the 196 Parties to the United Nations Framework Convention on Climate Change ("UNFCCC").
+86 Under the Paris Agreement, Parties agreed inter alia to: - (a) Aim to strengthen the global response to climate change, by (Article 2): - (i) Holding the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C, recognising this would significantly reduce the risks and impacts of climate change; and - (ii) Increasing the ability to adapt to the adverse impacts of climate change and foster climate resilience. - (b) Under Articles 3 and 4, Parties agreed to make efforts of the highest possible ambition to reduce GHG emissions, in the form of increasingly progressive nationally determined contributions ("NDCs").
+Parties agreed to pursue domestic mitigation